-Robot Controller - An allowed Android Device connected to a REV Expansion Hub or REV Control Hub located on the Robot that processes Team written software, reads on-board sensors, and receives commands from the Drive Team by way of the Driver Station.
+Robot Controller - A REV Control Hub or an allowed smartphone Android Device connected to a REV Expansion Hub located on the Robot that processes Team written software, reads on-board sensors, and receives commands from the Drive Team by way of the Driver Station.
 The Robot Controller sends instructions to the motor and servo controllers to make the Robot move.